delight-im/PHP-Auth/README.md

     }
     ```

+    **Note:** When a user changes their email address, and they have set up two-factor authentication via email, this does not automatically change the email address used for delivery of one-time passwords.
+You should disable 2FA via email for the user in that case, inform the user about this change, and ask them to set up 2FA via email again afterwards, perhaps even automatically by calling `Auth#prepareTwoFactorViaEmail` immediately after the successful change of the user’s email address.

- 1. As soon as the user has entered a one-time password in your application, which they generated or received in the step before, pass this value to `Auth#enableTwoFactorViaTotp`, `Auth#enableTwoFactorViaSms` or `Auth#enableTwoFactorViaEmail` to complete the setup.
+ 1. As soon as the user has entered a one-time password in your application, which they generated or received in the steps before, pass this value to `Auth#enableTwoFactorViaTotp`, `Auth#enableTwoFactorViaSms` or `Auth#enableTwoFactorViaEmail` to complete the setup.
 If successful, a few recovery codes will be generated and returned to you, which you will show to the user and ask them to print or put somewhere safely – this is important!

     ```php
     try {
         $recoveryCodes = $auth->enableTwoFactorViaTotp($_POST['oneTimePassword']);
+        // or $recoveryCodes = $auth->enableTwoFactorViaSms($_POST['oneTimePassword']);
+        // or $recoveryCodes = $auth->enableTwoFactorViaEmail($_POST['oneTimePassword']);

         echo 'Here are a few recovery codes that can help you if you ever lose access to your authenticator application.
 Please print them and keep them safe for the future:' . "\n";
         echo \implode("\n", $recoveryCodes);